 To end the day, Nicola Boyce gave a rousing keynote, highlighting the future direction of social pedagogy.
 She highlighted that social pedagogy in the UK has come a long way in the last 15 years, from interest in small academic circles to development in practice in scores of organisations working with children and adults, as well as the development of professional qualifications from vocational diplomas to post-graduate degrees.
 Nicola stated that much of this development has been dependent on pilot projects, including the ‘Head, Heart, and Hands’ fostering programme, and the inaugural SPPA conference.
 Where we go from here depends on how we continue to value and hold in creative tension the different aspects of social pedagogy, as a theoretical paradigm, as practice, as a professional education, an area of policy and research with its own unique orientation to the world, including critical political and cultural dimensions.
 To do this, we must individually and collectively empower ourselves to develop social pedagogy in our own areas of practice and how we continue to come together and recognise what we share in common, while learning from the differences between us and inspiring others to join in.

-We are pleased to announce that we will be hosting the SPPA Conference in Scotland next year!
-Dates will be confirmed as soon as we have further information.
+We are pleased to announce that we will be hosting our next SPPA Conference in Edinburgh, Scotland on 28th September 2018!

 Workshops and Special Interest Groups (SIGs)